digitalmethodsinitiative/brightbeam/README.md

 purpose.

 ## Installation
-Brightbeam is in active development. .xpi files of work-in-progress versions are available on the [releases](https://github.com/digitalmethodsinitiative/brightbeam/releases) page.
+Brightbeam is in semi-active development. .xpi files of work-in-progress versions are available on the [releases](https://github.com/digitalmethodsinitiative/brightbeam/releases) page.
 These are signed and can be installed in any Firefox-based browser.
 If you want to run the latest development version instead, you can [do so from the Firefox debugging console](https://www.youtube.com/watch?v=sAM78GU4P34&feature=emb_title).